Delphi Compatibility Settings

 • Allow legacy unscoped enums — Allows enums declared in the current project to be accessed globally, without needing to be prefixed with the enum's type name.
 Note that this option affects declared enums, not their use.
 Enums from referenced libraries will still need to be scoped, unless the library was build with this option on, and enums declared in a library with the option on will show as globals in all projects that reference the library, regardless of whether the option is turned on in the referencign project.

-• Use Delphi-compatible division operators — Changes the div and / operators to behave as they do on Delphi, with div always producing an integer result, and / always producing a float result, regardless of input.
+• Use Delphi-compatible division operators — Changes the div and / operators to behave as they do on Delphi, with div always producing an integer result, and / always producing a floating point result, regardless of input.

 See Project Settings Reference: Delphi Compatibility Build Settings.
-Turning on Delphi Language Compatibility option discussed above will implicitly enable these four option as well.
+Turning on the Delphi Language Compatibility option discussed above will implicitly enable these four options as well.

 See Also